Rhapsody Rabbit: Home media

 The short is available on the Looney Tunes Golden Collection: Volume 2 DVD set, with an optional commentary track by musical historian Daniel Goldmark.
 It is also available on volume 2 of Looney Tunes: Spotlight Collection, as well as Warner Bros.
-Discovery's two video streaming services, the Boomerang SVOD app and Max.
+Discovery's two video streaming services, the Boomerang SVOD app and Max (until 2025).
 It recently appeared on the Looney Tunes Collector's Vault: Volume 1 Blu-ray set.

 Plagiarism dispute

-One year after the release of Rhapsody Rabbit, Metro-Goldwyn-Mayer cartoon studio (MGM) produced a comparable animated short titled The Cat Concerto, featuring Tom and Jerry.
+Months after the release of Rhapsody Rabbit, Metro-Goldwyn-Mayer cartoon studio (MGM) produced a comparable animated short titled The Cat Concerto, featuring Tom and Jerry.
 This production portrays Tom encountering distractions caused by Jerry, the mouse, during a piano concert performance.
 Noteworthy similarities between the two works include the replication of several comedic sequences and the utilization of Franz Liszt's "Hungarian Rhapsody No. 2" as their primary musical composition.
 The Cat Concerto received recognition by winning an Academy Award for Best Animated Short Film.

 Following the presentation of both films at the 19th Academy Awards Ceremony, allegations of plagiarism arose from both MGM and Warner Bros. studios.
 Technicolor was accused of sending a print of either cartoon to a competing studio, who then plagiarized their rival's work.
 Despite attempts to address the matter, uncertainties persist regarding the origins of the similarities.
 While Rhapsody Rabbit holds an earlier Motion Picture Association approval number and release date, MGM's production timelines extended over a longer duration.
 Additionally, the substantial resemblances between the two animations may also be attributed to mere coincidence.

 The controversy surrounding these productions received further examination in an episode of the Cartoon Network anthology series ToonHeads, providing a platform for discussion and analysis of the issue.